isotoma/sceptre/docs/docs/terminology.md

 The following terms will be used though the rest of the Sceptre documentation:

+## Sceptre Project:

-- **Sceptre Project**: The directory which stores the top level config directory.
+The directory which stores the top level config directory.

 - **Command Path** The Stack or StackGroup that you want to execute a Sceptre command against.
 For example, if you want to launch `vpc.yaml` in the example